Alliance for Therapeutic Choice and Scientific Integrity: Activities

-NARTH had several connections to Evergreen International and the Church of Jesus Christ of Latter-day Saints.
-The Evergreen website referenced the therapeutic methods of NARTH founder Joseph Nicolosi as "beneficial".
-Nicolosi worked with A. Dean Byrd (an Evergreen Board member, Director of Clinical Training for LDS Social Services, Brigham Young University professor, and founder of the Foundation for Attraction Research) to author several papers on reparative therapy.
-Byrd also served as president of NARTH and also published an article in the LDS church's September 1999 Ensign.
+ATCSI claims to be a secular organization, differentiating it from other ex-gay groups that are primarily religious in nature.
+Nevertheless, ATCSI often partners with religious groups, such as Jews Offering New Alternatives for Healing, Joel 2:25 International, Evergreen International, and the Church of Jesus Christ of Latter-day Saints.
+The Evergreen website has referenced the therapeutic methods of ATCSI founder Joseph Nicolosi as "beneficial".
+Nicolosi worked with Evergreen's A. Dean Byrd to co-author several papers on conversion therapy.
+Byrd also served as president of ATCSI and also published an article in the LDS church's September 1999 Ensign.